Questions & Answers

-Wild Paws on-site educational programs will be experiential, meaning students will learn from doing, and then reflecting on these experiences.
+Wild Paws' on-site educational programs will be experiential, meaning students will learn from doing, and then reflecting on these experiences.
 Students will not come into direct contact with animals; learning experiences will be designed for students to interactively learn about the environment, conservation, animals, and human-animal relationships.

-Examples of experiential education include the scientific inquiry method, creative problem solving, experiments, artistic representation, and hands-on experiences.
+Examples of experiential education include the scientific inquiry method, creative problem solving, experiments, artistic representation, and other hands-on experiences.

 What kinds of activities will be available?